LMescheder/chat/README.md

 # Chat

-This is a simple command line interface to [OpenAI's chat API](https://platform.openai.com/), also powering ChatGPT.
+This is a simple command line interface to [OpenAI's chat API](https://platform.openai.com/).

 ## Installation